sustainable-computing-io/kepler-doc/docs/platform-validation/index.md

 The current work mechanism and features of `validator` are simple:

 1. It could detect the current platform's CPU model type.
-2. It could detect the current platform's inband RAPL components support status and OOB platform power source support status.
+2. It could detect the current platform's in-band RAPL components support status and OOB platform power source support status.
 3. It uses specific sampling count(configurable, by default 20 sampling cycles) with specific sampling interval (configurable, by default 15 seconds) to collect the specific components' RAPL values and calculate the power